Colin-Tran/LeagueOfLegends-Objectives-Analysis/README.md

 This means that we reject our null hypothesis, meaning that the missingness of firstbaron does depend on game length.
 This also does match our previous knowledge about the baron spawning process, which is that sometimes the game length results in barons not being spawned at all if a match finished before the spawn timer of 25 minutes.
 As a result, shorter games are more likely to have missing values for firstbaron, explaining the observed dependency.
 This is Missing at Random (MAR) because the missingness of our firstbaron column can be explained by the game length column.

+Next we can do this same permutation test for the distributions of result versus firstbaron.

 - Null Hypothesis: Distribution of result when firstbaron is missing is the same as the distribution of result when firstblood is not missing.